FAQs

 5. Prepare the settlement statement;

-6. Collect prorations of Property Taxes, Special Assessments, HOA or Condo Dues, Grount Rent and or Front Foot Benefit Charges if applicable;
+6. Collect prorations of Property Taxes, Special Assessments, HOA or Condo Dues, Ground Rent and or Front Foot Benefit Charges if applicable;

 7. Arrange with your mortgage lender the review of your closing documentation;